 NB: A student may hold multiple ACU scholarships concurrently, provided that the combined value does not exceed $10,000 per annum.

-Applying for an ACU Scholarship or Bursary is easy.
-Go to the Scholarships and Bursaries Browser, select the scholarship you want to apply for, and click on 'Apply online now' to start your application.
+Applying for an ACU Scholarship is easy.
+Go to the Scholarships Browser, select the scholarship you want to apply for, and click on 'Apply online now' to start your application.

 Below are some helpful tips to help you maximise your chance of success.